jimcrews/crewsj.github.io/k8s-authentication-authorization-01.md

 ## Create Certificate Signing Request

-As a K8s admin - get csr from new user and create K8s Certificate Signing Request.
-First base64 encode the csr and remove line breaks:
+As an admin, next - get the csr from Adam and create the Kubernetes Certificate Signing Request.
+We must first base64 encode the csr and remove line breaks:

 ``` shell
 cat adam.csr | base64 | tr -d "\n"